Sunday, July 31, 2011

 Fingerprint-a-phobic

-Glass doors, glasses, screens, drinking glasses, ATM machines, public countertops, tape, glue, windows, cell phone screens, mirrors, remote controls… what do these all have in common?
-FEAR.
+Glass doors, eyeglasses, screens, drinking glasses, ATM machines, public countertops, tape, glue, windows, cell phone screens, mirrors, remote controls.
+What do these have in common for me?
+Fear.

-One of my weirdest fears is using tape at work.
+One of my most unusual fears is using tape at work.
 How do you use it without leaving fingerprints?
 You can’t.

-Lord Jesus, give me strength to not allow fear to control me.
+Lord Jesus, give me the strength not to live governed by fear.

 Saturday, July 9, 2011